ali77gh/bake-rs/README.md

 ```

 Note: by default bake will ask for env on cli if it's not set,
-but by passing '--non--interactive' switch bake will not wait for stdin and will raise an error.
+but by passing '--non-interactive' switch bake will not wait for stdin and will raise an error.

 ## Plugin system